learn-co-curriculum/preprocessors-for-js-in-rails/README.md

 The Asset Pipeline is very powerful.
 We have seen this with just asset concatentation alone.
 Imagine having to manually combine dozens of JS and CSS files and updating the layouts everytime we want to make a change and deploy our application.
 The Asset Pipeline just does this for us.
 On top of that, it also allows us to use preprocessors like [Coffeescript](http://coffeescript.org/), [SASS](http://sass-lang.com/) and erb.
 But what is a preprocessor?

 ## Preprocessors
 CSS and JavaScript have been around awhile.
 They do a good job styling our pages and creating cool client-side behavior.
 They aren't always the easiest to work with though.
-There has been a lot of improvements to these langauges but because those upgrades require people to upgrade their browsers, we can't always use them.
+There has been a lot of improvements to these languages but because those upgrades require people to upgrade their browsers, we can't always use them.
 Wouldn't it be great if we could write CSS and JS the way we wanted and have a program turn it into the correct syntax?
 This is why we have preprocessors.

 Because the asset pipeline parses all of our asset files, we are able to write CSS and JS in a language that isn't exactly CSS and JS.
 By using file extensions, the asset pipeline can recognize these files as not normal CSS and JS and run it through a preprocessor which creates compiles to valid CSS and JS.
 If the Asset Pipeline sees `main.js.coffee` it knows this is a Coffeescript file and will run it through the Coffeescript preprocessor.
 The asset pipeline runs through each file extension in reverse order running the preprocessor for that extension.
 For example a file that ends in .js.erb will have the erb preprocessor run on it first, the goal being a file that is purely valid javascript.
 You can use Ruby to programatically write JS and even use variables from your controller in your JS!